alanlau54/SimpleRebalance/README.md

 The project contains a portfolio holding equity positions.
 Each position has a ticker, shares, target allocation and actual allocation.
 As prices fluctuate, the actual allocations of investments may diverge from the target allocations.

 ##Technical Design Decisions
 * Single theaded for simplicity.
-No need to add locks and sychronize changing quote prices.
+No need to add locks and synchronize changing quote prices.
 * EquityFactory singleton is used to be easy access and hook into updates by a market feed.
 * Positions updated on demand for simplicity.
 * Order, Execution, Position object hierarchy can lead to a unified trade object for the entire application.